A Gest of Robyn Hode: Social changes

-Tax revolts

-Summary

-The timelines below summarize the historical political, military, and social events.
-It also includes dates which reflect the latest interpretations of the internal evidence within Gest.
-To avoid cluttering the timeline with footnotes, some events (labeled as "most probable date" or "earliest text") are discussed and cited in Internal Evidence.

-Internal evidence
+Yeoman in Gest

-To address this spectrum of possible meanings of 'yeoman' over the centuries, Richard Almond and A. J. Pollard proposed that, within Gest, the 'yeoman' Robin Hood has to be studied (1) separately from the minor characters called "yeoman", and (2) separately from the 'yeoman' of the audience.
+Richard Almond and A. J. Pollard did a study of the earliest Robin Hood tales, including Gest, Robin Hood and the Monk, Robin Hood and the Potter, and Robin Hood and Guy of Gisborne.
+To address this spectrum of possible meanings of 'yeoman' over the centuries, they proposed that, within Gest, the 'yeoman' Robin Hood has to be studied (1) separately from the minor characters called "yeoman", and (2) separately from the 'yeoman' of the audience.
 They referred to this confusion in the various meanings of 'yeoman' as the "slipperiness of social terminology" in the 15th century.
-However, their main source, Peter Coss, also considered another confusion factor which Almond and Pollard did not address: Gest was compiled from multiple source tales.
-Therefore, this section presents the various historical clues found within Gest in the context of Bessinger's outline (see here), and the possible source tales (see here),and the changing meanings of 'yeoman'.
+Their main source, Peter Coss, also considered another confusion factor, that Gest was compiled from multiple source tales.
+Some historical clues found within Gest and the possible source tales, and the changing meanings of 'yeoman', are below.

 Robin as yeoman of the forest?

 Almond and Pollard credited J. C. Holt with being the first historian to recognize the connection between a yeoman and the forest.
 Based upon clues within the text, Almond and Pollard extended Holt's idea, and proposed that audiences of the 15th century would have recognized Robin Hood as being a forester of Barnsdale or Sherwood because of these clues: